algorithm-helper/algorithm-helper/content/categories/data-structures/trees/avl-tree.md

     }

     /**
-     * Delete the element with the smallest key in the AVLTree.
+     * Delete the element with the smallest key in the AVLTreeMapMap.
      *
-     * @throws NoSuchElementException if the AVLTree is empty */ public void deleteMin() {
+     * @throws NoSuchElementException if the AVLTreeMapMap is empty */ public void deleteMin() {
         if (isEmpty())
             throw new NoSuchElementException("deleteMin with empty " +
-                    "AVLTree");
+                    "AVLTreeMapMap");
         root = deleteMin(root);
     }